hejops/dwm/README.md

 * deck			-- for latex work
 * hide_vacant_tags	-- i3-like
 * losefullscreen	-- disable true fs (not monocle) when focus changes
-* push_no_master	-- move windows up/down the stack
+* push_no_master	-- move windows up/down the stack; does not allow pushing to master
-* restartsig		-- auto-restart dwm; all windows get moved to tag 1; borks status bar font
+* restartsig		-- auto-restart dwm; all windows get moved to tag 1; may bork status bar font
 * shiftviewclients	-- cycle through tags (skip empty ones)
 * singularborders	-- remove outer borders, merge inner borders; borders have some inherent latency
-* switchtotag		-- auto-focus window on new tag (need extra window prop); mainly for vbox
+* switchtag		-- auto-focus window on new tag (need extra window prop)

 ## Patches I might use
 * actualfullscreen / togglefullscreen